Lurie Children's Hospital: Origins

 Founded in 1882 as the Maurice Porter Memorial Hospital, an 8-bed cottage exclusively for children aged 3–13 at the corner of Chicago's Halsted and Belden streets was established by nurse and mother Julia Foster Porter after the death of her 13-year-old son.
+The site today is home to the DePaul University College of Education building and has a historic plaque at its entrance.

 Two years later in 1884, Porter acquired another property a few blocks away from the original building and built a three-story replacement hospital with 22 beds.
 In 1896 Porter planned and supported another expansion that increased the hospital's capacity to 50 beds.

-In 1903 Porter was given a large gift that allowed for the purchase the triangular block of land on which the new Maurice Porter Children's Hospital was built.
+In 1903, Porter was given a large gift that allowed for the purchase the triangular block of land on which the new Maurice Porter Children's Hospital was built.
 It remained in Chicago's Lincoln Park neighborhood for 130 years.

 The hospital underwent further reorganization in 1904, ultimately changing the hospital's name from the Maurice Porter Children's Hospital to Children's Memorial Hospital (CMH).
-A few years later, in 1907 the hospital was gifted an X-ray machine by local philanthropist, John Borland.By 1908, capacity reached 108 beds after the opening of the "Cribside Pavilion", also allowing admission of infants for the first time in the hospital's history.
+A few years later, in 1907 the hospital was gifted an X-ray machine by local philanthropist, John Borland.

+By 1908, capacity reached 108 beds after the opening of the "Cribside Pavilion", also allowing admission of infants for the first time in the hospital's history.
 In 1912, CMH was again expanded allowing the hospital to have a total capacity of 175 beds.
 Generous philanthropic support from the community, including endowments of between $350 and $500 to support a patient bed for 1 year, allowed the hospital to continue providing free care.

 In 1926, CMH constructed the new "Martha Wilson Memorial Pavilion", increasing total hospital capacity to 272 beds.
 During construction of the new pavilion, they also built a residence for nurses and interns on the site of the former 1886 hospital.

 In the 1940s, doctors from CMH pioneered one of the earliest pediatric surgery programs in the country.
 Surgeons Willis J. Potts and Sidney Smith invented a number of surgical tools used to operate on blood vessels and they devised a new surgery to treat blue baby syndrome.